tic40/creative-coding/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Deploy

-Just merge into the main branch and it will be deployed automatically by GitHub actions.
+Just merge into the main branch and it will be deployed automatically to GitHub pages by GitHub actions.